 When this is the case, it can be even more difficult to get sober, go through withdrawals, or even dose properly.
 It is creating countless addicts who could unknowingly overdose at any moment.
 This presents a challenge, not only for the person with an addiction, but for clinics and first responders, as it is harder to treat something they don’t know is present.

 Like other Opioids, Fentanyl works by binding to the areas of the brain that control pain and emotion.
+This produces a large increase in the dopamine levels in the brain’s reward areas, producing a state of euphoria, relaxation, and drowsiness.
 The drug is prescribed to patients who are dealing with extreme pain, often from severe cancer treatments or massive physical trauma.
+It is also sometimes used to treat chronic pain in patients who are physically tolerant to other Opioids.
 The drug has side effects like any other prescription.
 These include, but are not limited to:

 While many are tempted by Fentanyl’s effects, it is very easy to fatally overdose on this drug.
-A lethal dose of Fentanyl is only 3 milligrams, one-tenth of a lethal dose of Heroin.
+A lethal dose of the substance is only 2 milligrams, one-tenth of a lethal dose of Heroin.
 The CDC reported over 20,000 deaths in 2016 related to Fentanyl and its analogs.
-States like Florida have started treating the dealing of Fentanyl as attempted homicide, even charging dealers with murder if they can be connected to a victim who dies from Fentanyl overdose.
+States like Florida have started treating the dealing of Fentanyl as attempted homicide, even charging dealers with murder if they can be connected to a victim who dies from overdose.

 Fentanyl Addiction Treatment

 Treatment will vary based on the clinic chosen.
 It is strongly recommended that no one treat this severe addiction on their own.
-The process of detox can be intense for any addiction, but for something as powerful as Fentanyl, you could be putting your life at risk.
+The process of detox can be intense for any addiction, but for something as powerful as Fentanyl, it is often even more severe.
 The right clinic can provide a medical solution to manage symptoms of withdrawal and keep you from unnecessary harm.

-Recovering from a Fentanyl addiction, especially one which was developed unknowingly doesn’t simply mean sobriety.
-It means getting your life back, finding purpose, and reestablishing the connections that may have been harmed by addiction.
+Recovering from an addiction, especially one which was developed unknowingly, doesn’t simply mean sobriety.
+It means getting your life back, finding purpose, and re-establishing the connections that may have been harmed by addiction.

 If you or a loved one are looking for help, reach out today.
-Dedicated treatment specialists are available around the clock.
+Dedicated treatment providers are available around the clock.